Roman Egypt: Society

 The candidate for the gymnasium would then be let into the ephebus.
 There was also the council of elders known as the gerousia.
 This council of elders did not have a boulai to answer to.
 All of this Greek organization was a vital part of the metropolis and the Greek institutions provided an elite group of citizens.
 The Romans looked to these elites to provide municipal officers and well-educated administrators.
 These elites also paid lower poll-taxes than the local native Egyptians, fellahin.
 It is well documented that Alexandrians in particular were exempted from paying poll-taxes, and were able to enjoy lower tax-rates on land.
-Egyptian landholders paid about 3 times more than the elites per aroura of land in tax-rates, and about 4-5 times more than Alexandrians per aroura of land in tax-rates.
+Egyptian landholders paid about 3 times more than the elites per aroura of land in tax-rates, and about 4–5 times more than Alexandrians per aroura of land in tax-rates.

 These privileges even extended to corporal punishments.
 Romans were protected from this type of punishment while native Egyptians were whipped.
 Alexandrians, on the other hand, had the privilege of merely being beaten with a rod.
 Although Alexandria enjoyed the greatest status of the Greek cities in Egypt, it is clear that the other Greek cities, such as Antinoöpolis, enjoyed privileges very similar to the ones seen in Alexandria; for instance, like Alexandrians, Antinoöpolites were exempted from paying poll-taxes.
-All of these changes amounted to the Greeks being treated as an ally in Egypt and the native Egyptians were treated as a conquered race.

 The Gnomon of the Idios Logos shows the connection between law and status.
 It lays out the revenues it deals with, mainly fines and confiscation of property, to which only a few groups were apt.
 The Gnomon also confirms that a freed slave takes his former master's social status.
 The Gnomon demonstrates the social controls that the Romans had in place through monetary means based on status and property.